CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/c_api.rst

 These are all the types and functions available in the CGNS C API.

 .. note::
-  For details and conventions regarding the equivalent Fortran APIs, please refer to :ref:`MLLGeneralRemarks-ref`.
+   Please refer to :ref:`MLLGeneralRemarks-ref` for details and conventions regarding the equivalent Fortran APIs, paying special attention to :ref:`CGNSFortranPort-ref`.

 .. _CGNSFile-ref: